Katie Holmes And Jamie Foxx Dating: Couple Finally Ready To Stop Hiding Their Love

 “Tom wants to marry for a fourth time and have Suri in his life again because family has become a key priority for him since his mother’s death.
 Nothing is going to stop him.”

-It seems that it may be Suri Cruise who is stuck in the middle of both of her parents drama.
+It seems that it may be Suri Cruise who is stuck in the middle of both of her parents’ drama.
 The 10-year-old has been growing up in the spotlight, but the attention surrounding her has died down since her parents split.
 If Katie Holmes and Jamie Foxx go public with their relationship and Tom Cruise starts coming around again, the media attention could prove to be overwhelming for the child.

 What are your thoughts on Katie Holmes and Jamie Foxx allegedly going public with their romance, and Tom Cruise vowing to play a bigger part in Suri’s life?